The universal category $\mathcal{O}$ and the Gelfand-Graev action: Nondegenerate Categories and the Weyl Group Action

 \subsubsection{Reduction to Simply Connected Derived Subgroup Case}

 Let $\tilde{G} := G_{sc} \times Z(G)^{\circ}$, where $G_{sc}$ denotes the simply connected cover of the semisimple group $[G, G]$ and $Z(G)^{\circ}$ denotes the connected component of the identity.
-The following result is well known; however, we were unable to locate a reference for the exact formulation we will use, so we provide a proof here:
+The following result is well-known; however, we were unable to locate a reference for the exact formulation we will use, so we provide a proof here: